 A shoji is a door or a room partition made of translucent washi paper stretched on a wooden frame.
 They are usually made to slide open or fold.

 A tokonoma is a recessed niche to display a painting, artwork, calligraphy, scrolls, ikebana (arranged flowers), bonsai, and other decorative items.

 A washitsu is a traditional Japanese room having tatami flooring.
 It may have a tokonoma, shoji or fusuma.
 There is a low table called a kotatsu in the room providing heating during winters.
 Family and guests sit on a low chair or a cushion known as a zabuton.

-Sudare are the window blinds and screens.
+Sudare is the name for the window blinds and screens.
 They are made up of natural materials such as slats of wood or bamboo that are woven together with a cord or colorful thread.
 They are used to cover the windows and other openings and can also be rolled up.

 Daikoku Bashira is the main central column that supports the traditional house of Japan.

-Ajiro is a traditional Japanese ceiling that brings the natural daylight inside the building during the day and night light through small openings of ceiling during night resembling stars.
+Ajiro is a traditional Japanese ceiling that brings the natural daylight inside the building during the day and night light through small openings of the ceiling at night resembling stars.

 Wabi-Sabi Architecture is a Japanese approach to looking for beauty and aesthetics in imperfection.
 The term Wabi-Sabi is used in architecture, art, landscape, and literature.

 Some of the most incredible architects are Kazuyo Sejima (1956 – today); Ryue Nishizawa (1966 – Today); Sou Fujimoto (1971 – Today; Sou Fujimoto architects); Junya Ishigami (1974 – today); Tsuyoshi Tane and others.